-While awaiting that day, let us tell truthfully their epic tale-how they fought, what trials they suffered, how they gave their hearts to the struggle.
+While awaiting that day, let us tell truthfully their epic tale - how they fought, what trials they suffered, how they gave their hearts to the struggle.

-Through the epic of the Belgian volunteers-one unit among a hundred others-it is the entire Russian front which is going to come into view once more, with the sunny days of the great victories, with the still more moving days of the great defeats, defeats which were imposed by physical circumstances, but which the will did not accept.
+Through the epic of the Belgian volunteers - one unit among a hundred others - the entire Russian front will come into view once more, with the sunny days of the great victories, with the still more moving days of the great defeats, defeats that were imposed by physical circumstances, but that the will did not accept.